bvibber/ogv.js/README.md

 In both cases, a native application looms as a possibly better alternative.
 See [OGVKit](https://github.com/brion/OGVKit) and [OgvRt](https://github.com/brion/OgvRT) projects for experiments in those directions.

-Note that at these lower resolutions, Vorbis audio and Theora video decoding are about equally expensive operations -- dual-core phones and tablets should be able to eek out a little parallelism here thanks to audio and video being in separate Worker threads.
+Note that at these lower resolutions, Vorbis audio and Theora video decoding are about equally expensive operations -- dual-core phones and tablets should be able to eke out a little parallelism here thanks to audio and video being in separate Worker threads.

 *WebGL drawing acceleration*